-Which means your chances of finding your dream house sit in a location you would like to explore are much higher.
+This means your chances of finding your dream house sit is much higher than if you look elsewhere.

-Seriously it is – they have a 24h live chat and the people you chat with are very friendly and lovely and they help you right away.
+Seriously it is – they have a 24h live chat with very attentive employees.

-I started recommending Trusted Houssitters to friends of mine who pay an insanely huge amount of money every year for dog care while they are on a short holiday and their biggest fear was having someone who accidentally damages the property.
+I started recommending Trusted Housesitters to friends of mine who pay huge sums of money for dog care while on holiday.
+Their biggest fear was having someone who accidentally damages the property.

-Thinking their worries may be justified, I called Trusted Houssitters and asked what happens if house sitting gigs fail or become a big problem for the house sitting host?
+Thinking their worries may be justified, I called Trusted Housesitters and asked what happens if house sitting gigs fail or become a big problem for the house sitting host?

 Their answer blew my mind:

 Trusted Housesitters has an insurance included with your yearly membership price which offers property damage, theft, and public liability protection up to $1 million USD.
-So weather you are the house sitting host or the house sitter, you can relax and know you’ll be covered.
+So whether you are the house sitting host or the house sitter, you can relax and know you’ll be covered.

-4. Trusted Housesitters Makes it Really Easy for House Sitters.
+Trusted Housesitters Makes it Really Easy for House Sitters

-One of my biggest fears of accepting a longer house sitting gig was not being able to properly take care of the animal if it gets sick, acts weird or misses their owner.
+One of my biggest fears about accepting a longer house sitting gig was not being able to properly take care of the animal if it gets sick, acts weird, or misses its owner.

-My first house sitting home has a love bird I was taking care of and to be honest I had never taken care of a bird before so I wasn’t too familiar with their behaviour.
+My first house sitting home has a love bird I was taking care of and, to be honest, I had never taken care of a bird before.
+I really wasn’t too familiar with their behavior.

-Trusted Housesitters really knows what they are doing and you can feel it in every way that they sincerely care about everyone involved in house sitting – the house sitter, the house sitting host and the pets.
+Trusted Housesitters provide an excellent platform.
+The employees sincerely care about everyone involved in house sitting – the house sitter, the house sitting host, and the pets.